Canadian Coast Guard vessel traffic services

 - Bay of Fundy

-The Central and Arctic region regulates 1 vessel traffic services zone which covers the St. Lawrence Waterway.
+The Central region regulates 1 vessel traffic services zone which covers the St. Lawrence Waterway.

 The Western region